rhughes42/Revolver/README.md

 Output the best performing set of genomes and their resulting fitness value.
 ```

+### Choosing a Mutation Value
+The mutation rate value controls how many genes in the chromosome will be modified.
+One heuristic for the value of the mutateRate field is to use 1.0 / numGenes, so that on average one gene in the chromosome will be mutated every time Mutate is called.

 ### What is evolutionary optimization?
 An evolutionary optimization algorithm is an implementation of a meta-heuristic modeled on the behavior of biological evolution.
 These algorithms can be used to find approximate solutions to difficult or impossible numerical minimization problems.